-Fig. 5.
+Figure 5.
 Histogram of the maximum slope (in magnitude) of the error function for each token as characterized by splines fits to e_t .
 The units are in %/dB.
-Many of the distributions peak -10 %/dB, meaning that over a 10 dB range the score would vary from no error to chance performance.
+Many of the distributions peak at -10%/dB, meaning that over a 10 dB range, the score would vary from no error to chance performance.
 The means and SDs of the distributions for each consonant are shown in the upper left corner of each panel.

-Note that these analyses do not examine responses for individual listeners.
-There are several reasons for this.
-First, the questions we are interested in here primarily concern the factors that lead listeners to make errors (SNR, across-, and within-consonant differences).
+First, the questions we are interested in here primarily concern the factors that lead listeners to make errors (SNR and across- and within-consonant differences).
 Second, as noted above, NH listeners are highly consistent with each other in their errors for these sounds.
 That is, they all show approximately the same threshold for a given token.
 Thus, differences between NH listeners do not contribute much of the variance.
 Of course, for a speech test designed to assess performance with HI listeners, individual differences are paramount, and one would not want to average across HI listeners.
-This is, however, different from our goal here, which is to characterize errors at the level of individual tokens for a group NH listeners (which can, in turn, provide data that will be useful for developing speech tests with HI listeners).
+This is, however, different from our goal here, which is to characterize errors at the level of individual tokens for a group of NH listeners (which can, in turn, provide data that will be useful for developing speech tests with HI listeners).

-Given the highly non-linear responses observed for the token-level error functions, one would like to transform the data so that they lie along a linear scale.
-In the figures, this is achieved by plotting the data on a logscale, which produces a linear relationship between listeners' errors and SNR for the overall mean (the effect predicted by the AI) and for individual consonant means.
+Given the highly nonlinear responses observed for the token-level error functions, one would like to transform the data so that they lie along a linear scale.
+In the figures, this is achieved by plotting the data on a log-scale, which produces a linear relationship between listeners' errors and SNR for the overall mean (the effect predicted by the AI) and for individual consonant means.
 Thus, one reasonable transformation would be a log transform:

-$$L(e) = \log(e) \tag{5}$$
+$$L(e) = ln(e). \tag{5}$$